Meet Erin

 Photo by Michael Kushner

-MFA: Sarah Lawrence
+MFA, Sarah Lawrence

 Interview with Collaborator Marisa Michelson by Dave Malloy